 Yes.
 Clients must complete a new enrollment form annually.
 This will enable us to determine if you are still eligible to receive CCare services.

-You do not need to schedule an annual exam to discuss contraception.
+No. You do not need to schedule an annual exam to discuss contraception.
 After your initial office visit, your clinician can determine whether you should have an annual exam.